dotnet/dotnet-docker/documentation/supported-tags.md

 1. `<Architecture>` - The architecture the image is based on.
 See [Supported Platforms](suported-platforms.md#architectures) for the list of supported architectures.

-    * For Windows, `amd64` is the only architecture supported and is excluded.
+    * For Windows, `amd64` is the only architecture supported and is excluded from the tag name.
     * For .NET Core 2.1 and 3.1, `amd64` is the implied default if no architecture is specified.

 ## Tag Listing